Hazim Al-Zahrani

-Hazim Al-Zahrani (حازم الزهراني; born 23 April 1999) is a Saudi Arabian professional footballer who plays as a left-back for Abha.
+Hazim Al-Zahrani (حازم الزهراني; born 23 April 1999) is a Saudi Arabian professional footballer who plays as a left-back.

 Career

 Al-Zahrani started his career at Al-Ittihad's youth team.
 On 30 June 2019, Al-Zahrani was chosen in the Saudi program to develop football talents established by General Sports Authority in Saudi Arabia.
 He was sent on a one-year scholarship program in Spain.
 On 23 July 2019, Al-Zahrani signed his first professional contract with the Al-Ittihad.
 He was promoted to the first team after he returned from the scholarship program during the 2020–21 season.
 On 27 August 2021, Al-Zahrani made his professional debut for Al-Ittihad against Al-Faisaly in the Pro League, replacing Karim El Ahmadi.
 On 2 August 2022, Al-Zahrani joined Al-Khaleej on a season-long loan.
 On 28 January 2023, Al-Khaleej announced that they had ended Al-Zahrani's loan early.
 On 28 January 2023, Al-Zahrani joined First Division side Ohod on a six-month loan.
 On 16 September 2023, Al-Zahrani joined Al-Safa.
 On 10 September 2025, Al-Zahrani joined Abha.